topoftheblock/topoftheblock/README.md

  ## Project Ideas

 Agentic AI for Anomaly Detection in Documents: A multi-agent AI system that detects, explains, and helps resolve anomalies by combining classical ML with the reasoning power of Large Language Models.
 Instead of a single model, a swarm of specialized agents collaborates in real-time, mimicking a human operations team.
- ## Other Projects

-* [My Master Thesis in Quantitative Economics](https://github.com/topoftheblock/A-Heterogeneous-Agent-New-Keynesian-Model-with-Biased-Labor-Market-Expectations) - The research integrates biased labor market expectations into a Heterogeneous Agent New Keynesian framework to analyze their macroeconomic implications.
-By simulating both a positive technology shock and a contractionary monetary policy shock, the study evaluates the distinct economic responses across two separate labor market calibrations: the United States and Germany.
-* [My Bachelor Thesis in Economics](https://github.com/topoftheblock/Verhaltensanomalien-in-private-value-Auktionen-und-moegliche-Erklaerungen) - The research examines the discrepancies between classical auction theory and actual human behavior in private-value auctions, focusing on persistent behavioral anomalies such as overbidding.
-It deeply explores alternative behavioral motives that drive participants to deviate from standard theoretical predictions.
-* [A Seminar Thesis on Fehr-Schmidt Preferences](https://github.com/topoftheblock/Fehr-Schmidt-Preferences-Explained-in-German) -  It examines social preferences, specifically inequality aversion, as an explanation for human behavior that deviates from the traditional, purely selfish homo oeconomicus.

  ## Contact